hanwen/go-fuse/README.md

+# GO-FUSE

-GO-FUSE: native bindings for the FUSE kernel module.
+native bindings for the FUSE kernel module.

-HIGHLIGHTS
+## Highlights

 * High speed: as fast as libfuse using the gc compiler for single threaded loads.